 Civilization was beginning to evolve.

-the calendar treasures known to Adam and the Antediluvian
+calendar treasures known to Adam and the Antediluvian Patriarchs

-Patriarchs that bring ancient humanity closer to us.
-Jewish,
+to bring ancient humanity closer to us.
+Jewish, Egyptian and Mayan

-Egyptian and Mayan calendars provide numbers in a universal
+calendars provide numbers in a universal language.
+Old Testament

 Historians generally agree that agriculture had begun roughly 10,000